ncrocfer/clf/README.rst

 Notes
 -----

-- You can set the CLF_COLOR environment variable to enable to colorized output by default.
+- You can set the CLF_COLOR environment variable to enable the colorized output by default.

 Author
 ------